pedrobth/RESTful-API-labs-tests/README.md

 ### Usage

+#### get tests or laboratories:
+    The api does not have any sign in for user, so a jwt validation didn't sound reasonable.
+Although if something similar get in production the aplication would be exposed and vulnerable.

+    A simple get at /lab will return active laboratories.

+    A simple get at /tests will return active tests.

 #### update tests or laboratory:

     The API expect to recieve a list with the updates inside the request body.
 If you want to update only one test or laboratory, just provide the list containing one object.